20 FAQs people ask about starting a business.

 11. Do I need a shareholders' agreement?

-There is no legal requirement to have a shareholders’ agreement, but it’s almost always a good idea if you will not be the only shareholder in the company.
+There is no legal requirement to have a shareholders’ agreement, but it’s almost always a good idea if there will be more than one shareholder in the company.

 Although some issues can be dealt with through the company’s articles, a shareholders’ agreement may be a more effective method.
 Discuss your requirements with your advisor.